Itydori/TeknikDestekProje/README.md

 3. Fill in device, description, and customer details to create a request
 4. Go to the "Work Orders" page to view created entries
 5. Click the details button to view the full order info

+# Visit the Live Demo
+You can view the live demo of the project by clicking the link below:

 ---